Jack Crawford clears a gate in the super-GKevin Light/COC

 Downhill involves the highest speeds and the biggest risks.
 It features the greatest vertical drop (up to 1100m for men and up to 800m for women) over which skiers can reach speeds up to 130 km/hr, while facing flats, jumps, shallow dips and challenging turns.

-The super giant slalom (super-G for short) has a slightly lower vertical drop than the downhill, but includes more gates requiring more technical skill.
-The skier with the fastest time over one run is the winner.
+Super-G (from the longer form super giant slalom) has a slightly lower vertical drop than the downhill but includes more gates requiring more technical skill.

 For both of those speed events, the winner is the skier with the fastest time over a single run.